jarias1125/Fraud-Detection/README.md

 4. **AUC-ROC Score:** Measures how well the model differentiates fraud from non-fraud.

 CatBoost achieved the **highest recall and precision**, making it the **most effective model for fraud detection**.

+## Conclusion
+The fraud detection project successfully applied **machine learning models** to classify fraudulent transactions in an **imbalanced dataset**.
+The analysis demonstrated that **ensemble models** (combining XGBoost and LightGBM) achieved the **highest performance**, with an **AUC-ROC of 0.9390** and a **recall of 99.71%**, making it highly effective in identifying fraud cases.

+The key findings from this study include:
+- **Feature importance analysis** revealed that **transaction amount, email domain, and card information** significantly influence fraud detection.
+- **SMOTE oversampling** was applied to balance the dataset and improve model recall.
+- **Threshold tuning (0.2)** improved the trade-off between precision and recall, optimizing fraud classification performance.
+- **Logistic Regression performed poorly** compared to tree-based models, highlighting the need for advanced ML techniques in fraud detection.

+Despite the **high recall**, the **specificity of 55.93%** indicates that some legitimate transactions may be misclassified as fraud. **Future improvements** should focus on **further optimizing the decision threshold** and **incorporating additional fraud detection signals** (e.g., geolocation and IP-based anomaly detection).

+This project highlights the **importance of machine learning in financial fraud prevention**, demonstrating how **data-driven approaches can enhance fraud detection accuracy** while minimizing false positives.